 Light: Bright light is good but not essential.
 The ZZ Plant grows fine with low levels of light, but it's best to avoid direct sunlight.

-Soil: Most well draining potting mixes will suffice that contains a high amount of perlite or sand within the mix (you can add more perlite or sand if needed to a mix that is bought).
-Good drainage holes at the bottom of the pot is essential.
+Soil: Most well-draining potting mixes will suffice that contains a high amount of perlite or sand within the mix (you can add more perlite or sand if needed to a mix that is bought).
+Good drainage holes at the bottom of the pot are essential.

-I would repot the ZZ Plant once a year at the beginning of spring, especially during the first 3 – 5 years – whilst it's growing up.
+Repot the ZZ Plant once a year at the beginning of spring, especially during the first 3 to 5 years.

 You may propagate by dividing rhizomes or with leaf cuttings.
 Leaf cuttings have to be placed in a pot with a plastic covering and then the wait for roots to begin growing, which could take up to a year.

 ZZ Plant care starts with a lack of care.
 In fact, ZZ Plants will do better if you leave them alone.
 Much like cacti, they need less rather than more water.
 Water the plant only when the soil has dried out.
 The rare way you can kill this plant is to overwater it.
 A ZZ Plant turning yellow means that it is getting too much water and its underground rhizomes may be rotting.
 So if you remember nothing else about caring for a ZZ Plant, just remember to forget to water it.
 It can survive months without water but will grow faster if watered somewhat regularly.